stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/storage/data-transfer.md

         Make sure to unmount your SSHFS drives before putting your macOS system to sleep to avoid this situation.

+    !!! info "SSHFS on Windows"

+        Most of the open and free implementations of SSHFS on Windows don't support 2FA and will fail to mount Sherlock's filesystems.
+Until Microsoft implements a working FUSE driver in WSL, Windows users will have to rely on [commercial solutions][url_sshfs_windows], or [workarounds][url_sshfs_win_vm].

     For instance, on a Linux machine with SSHFS installed, you could mount your Sherlock home directory with the following commands: